 The image shows a detail of the pavement of S. Maria in Cosmedin in Rome.

 gisant is a word of French origin used with reference to funerary monuments where the deceased is portrayed lying on the lid of a sarcophagus having the shape of a bed.

-The image shows a detail of the monument to the English Cardinal of Hartford in S. Cecilia in Rome.
+The image shows a detail of the monument to Cardinal Adam of Easton in S. Cecilia in Rome.

 graffito means scratched and it defines a drawing technique based on two colours which gives the impression to the viewer that the colour on the surface is scratched in order to show a different colour under it.